Close Menu

 • Website

 Ali is a content editor and manager at Technical Master covering topics about technology and gaming industries.
 He is keenly interested in and deeply understands the tech industry.
-Besides spending his time on technology trends, he will be playing different video games as he has been a passionate gamer since childhood and loves to play famous classics like Call of Duty to modern games like Helldivers 2 and Fortnite.
+Besides spending his time on industry trends, he will be playing different video games as he's a passionate gamer since childhood and loves to play famous classics like Call of Duty to modern games like Helldivers 2 and Fortnite.

 When you buy anything through links on our site, we may earn an affiliate commission.
 Learn more